zerosquaredio/arty/35t/tutorial_vivado_2019.1.md

 V:\software\m3_for_arty_a7\sdk_workspace\standalone_bsp_0\Cortex_M3_0\include

 Go to V:\software\m3_for_arty_a7\Build_Keil and double-click m3_for_arty_a7.uvprojx
 (This should run Keil and load the project)

-Select Project->Rebuild All Target Files
+- Select Project->Rebuild All Target Files
 - Open a CMD window
 - cd to v:\hardware\m3_for_arty_a7\m3_for_arty_a7
 - Run script make_prog_files.bat
-(This will run Vivado in the background and update the contents of the BRAM which contain your compiled Cortex application)
+- (This will run Vivado in the background and update the contents of the BRAM which contain your compiled Cortex application)

 ### Re-program the Arty

-Go back to Vivado, select Hardware Manager
+- Go back to Vivado, select Hardware Manager
-Program V:\hardware\m3_for_arty_a7\m3_for_arty_a7\m3_for_arty_a7.bit
+- Program V:\hardware\m3_for_arty_a7\m3_for_arty_a7\m3_for_arty_a7.bit

 (If you have problems, you can program V:\hardware\m3_for_arty_a7\m3_for_arty_a7\m3_for_arty_a7_reference.bit to re-check the flow)

 Now you should have the stock ARM M3 Cortex example design running with the compiled example software.

-In the next tutorial we'll go through how to add our own AXI slave device, add some custom RTL, re-compile and program it onto the Arty.
+In the next tutorial we'll go through how to add our own ARM AXI slave device to the design with some additional custom RTL and add code to the Cortex application that accesses the new peripheral.

 Take Care!
 -Charley